kilowhat/kilowhat.net/_extensions/wordpress.md

 **Suspend**: Suspend the user indefinitely in Flarum.
 Requires the Suspend extension to be enabled.
-The user will be unlinked from Wordpress.
+The user will be unlinked from WordPress.
 The user will be able to request a password reset if normal login is allowed, but will not be able to interact with Flarum anymore as long as they stay suspended.

 ### Enable comments integration

 Enables the "comments" integration features.
-The corresponding setting must be enabled in the Wordpress plugin as well.
+The corresponding setting must be enabled in the WordPress plugin as well.

-When this feature is enabled, new discussions created by Wordpress will have a special flag in the database.
+When this feature is enabled, new discussions created by WordPress will have a special flag in the database.
-Posting or locking the discussion will trigger updates on the Wordpress post.
+Posting or locking the discussion will trigger updates on the WordPress post.

-Lock status will be kept in sync with the "Allow comments" setting of the Wordpress post.
+Lock status will be kept in sync with the "Allow comments" setting of the WordPress post.
-Updating from either Wordpress or Flarum will update the other side.
+Updating from either WordPress or Flarum will update the other side.

 ### Whitelist of HTML tags to keep in the excerpt